osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Next concrete work

-The next coding step should be the final staging cleanup: decide when to do the mechanical `LogVole2` to `LogVole` rename, then remove or quarantine stale scaffold surfaces.
+The next coding step should be the final staging cleanup: decide when to do the mechanical `LogVole` to `LogVole` rename, then remove or quarantine stale scaffold surfaces.
 Benchmark smoke coverage remains separate and should run serially only.